twmoretti/philosophy/README.md

 # philosophy
-Java implementation of “Getting to Philosophy” (see https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy)
+Java implementation of “Getting to FindingPhilosophy.Philosophy” (see https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy)